xaya/xaya_docs/games.md

 ## Basic Model

-Each game has a **game state**, which represents for instance the current state and position of each avatar, which player owns how many game coins and which rare swords, and information like that.
-A particular state is associated to each block in the Xyon blockchain, and all nodes running a particular game have consensus about the current state.
+Each game has a **game state**, which represents, for instance, the current state and position of each avatar, in-game assets that each player owns, etc.
+A particular state is associated with each block in the Xyon blockchain, and all nodes running a particular game have consensus about the current state.
 This state is roughly speaking what the UTXO set is in Bitcoin, except that it may be more complex as needed for the particular game.

-**NOTE:** Each *block hash* has a unique state associated to it; but if a chain reorg occurs, then different blocks at the same *height* in the chain will typically have *different* game states associated to it.
-So when storing or processing game states, the **block hash** and not the block height should be used as unique key!
+**NOTE:** Each *block hash* has a unique state associated with it; but if a chain reorg occurs, then different blocks at the same *height* in the chain will typically have *different* game states associated with them.
+So when storing or processing game states, the **block hash** and not the block height should be used as the unique key!

 The state is then **modified** from one block to the next by processing all **moves** done by players in the new block; this is similar to how Bitcoin transactions in each block update the UTXO set when attaching a new block to the Bitcoin chain.
-How exactly the game state is updated depends on the game rules, and this is the core functionality that each game engine has to implement.
+How exactly the game state is updated depends on the game rules, and this is the core functionality that each game engine must implement.
 In other words, the game engine needs a **function that maps an old state and a list of moves to a new state**:

 > `f`: (old state, moves) -> new state

-This function is used to **process forward in time**.
-In addition, to properly handle chain reorgs, there also needs to be a way to *restore old game states*.
+This function **processes the game state forward in time**.
+In addition, to properly handle chain reorgs, there must be a way to *restore old game states*.
 This is discussed [below](#undoing).

 In general, it is the responsibility of the **game engine** to keep track